tauri-apps/awesome-tauri/README.md

 - [TimeChunks](https://danielulrich.com/en/timechunks/) ![closed source] - Time tracking for freelancers without timers and HH:MM:SS inputs.
 - [Tranzit](https://github.com/kr5hn4/tranzit) ![v2] - Cross-platform app to securely share files with nearby devices over your local network.
 - [UniMe](https://github.com/impierce/identity-wallet) ![v2] - Identity Wallet for people to manage Decentralized Identities and Verifiable Credentials.
+- [Wandful](https://github.com/ostapondo/wandful) ![v2] - Draw a shape with the mouse and the shortcut you bound to it fires in the app you were using. macOS and Windows.
 - [WindowPet](https://github.com/SeakMengs/WindowPet) - Overlay app that lets you have adorable companions such as pets and anime characters on your screen.
 - [Zawee](https://zawee.net) ![closed source] - Experience the synergy of Kanban boards, note-taking, file sharing, and more, seamlessly integrated into one powerful application.
 - [Zenith](https://github.com/dewy01/Zenith) ![v1] - Whether you're looking to organize tasks, collaborate on projects, or keep track of important dates, Zenith has got you covered.